The Shetland Sheepdog Puppy Guide

 15. Pet Scissors

-You'll also need a pair of Pet Grooming Scissors for trimming out the inevitable knots that form on long haired breeds.
+Buy a pair of Pet Grooming Scissors for trimming out the inevitable knots that form on long haired breeds.
 These also also good for trimming excessive fur growth between the paw pads and the lower back legs.
+You can use regular scissors too, of course—the main difference is pet scissors have rounded ends to prevent sudden jabs if your dog gets twitchy.

 16. A Slicker Brush

-Next, groom your Sheltie's outer coat with a pin brush like the Hertzko Self Cleaning Slicker Brush.
-This removes tangles and debris, while gently stimulating the skin for improved blood circulation.
+The final part of the grooming process requires a pin brush like this Self Cleaning Slicker Brush.
+It removes tangles and debris from the outercoat, distributes the coat's natural oils, and gently stimulates the skin for improved blood circulation.

 17. Dog Nail Clippers

 Dog nail clippers are very different from human nail clippers.
 They open much wider to cut the thick, curved tube-shaped claws with a guillotine style blade.
-Once a month you'll need to trim your dog's claws.
-These BOSHEL Dog Nail Clippers feature a safety guard to prevent you accidentally over-clipping and hurting your dog.
+About once a month, trim your dog's claws with Dog Nail Clippers that feature a safety guard to prevent you accidentally over-clipping and hurting your dog.

 18. Dog Shampoo

-The most you need to bathe your Sheltie is once a month, however we do it much less than this ourselves.
-Like many dog breeds, Shetland Sheepdogs lick themselves clean.
-Shelties in particular tend to avoid swimming and rolling in animal poop which are the main culprits of bad smells.
+The most you need to bathe your Sheltie is once a month.
+Shetland Sheepdogs lick themselves clean, and tend to avoid rolling in animal poop which are the main culprits of bad smells.

 19. De-Worming Tablets

-De-worming your Shetland Sheepdog puppy is essential to his health.
-A single pill prevents parasitic worms setting up home in your dog's intestines and even his heart.
-We recommend SafeGuard 8 in 1 Canine Dewormer.
+De-worming your Shetland Sheepdog puppy is essential.
+A single pill prevents parasitic worms setting up home in his intestines and even his heart.
+I recommend SafeGuard 8 in 1 Canine Dewormer.
 Coat it in peanut butter and put it in the back of your puppy's mouth and he'll gobble it up.

-Check with your breeder for his puppy de-worming schedule and what specific worms are prevalent in your part of the world (typically roundworm, tapeworm, hookworm and heartworm).
-Puppies need to be de-wormed more often, while adult dogs require de-worming every three months for their whole lives.
+Check with your breeder for his puppy de-worming schedule and what specific worms are prevalent in your part of the world (typically roundworm, tapeworm, hookworm, and heartworm).
+Puppies need to be de-wormed monthly, while adult dogs should be treated every three months.
+Don't forget!

 20. Flea Treatment

-You can prevent fleas from ever being able to survive on your dog by giving him a frequent dose of a topical application like Frontline Plus for Small Dogs.
-This means dropping the liquid medicine directly onto your puppy's skin behind the neck.
-It has a long-lasting effect and both prevents and cures fleas and ticks.
-It effectively breaks the cycle of embryo, larva, pupa and adult, which prevents continuous re-infestation.
+Prevent and treat fleas with a routine dose of a topical application like Frontline Plus for Small Dogs.
+Drop the liquid directly onto your puppy's skin behind the neck.
+Frontline has a long-lasting effect, breaking the cycle of embryo to larva to pupa to adult, effectively preventing re-infestation.

 Vaccinations and De-Sexing

-It's normal to feel weird about de-sexing your dog.
-Read The Pros and Cons of Neutering (males) or The Pros and Cons of Spaying (females) to get an all-round picture of the benefits and risks.
-Please don't simply ignore the issue without checking into the ramifications.
+It's normal to feel weird about de-sexing your pet.
+Read The Pros and Cons of Neutering or The Pros and Cons of Spaying for a detailed picture of the benefits and risks.
+Please don't simply ignore the issue without understanding the ramifications.